How the people around you shape your biology, and what happens when they're not there

 Telomere Shortening

-Chronic psychosocial stress, including loneliness and isolation, accelerates telomere shortening, a core hallmark of aging.
+Telomere shortening is a core hallmark of aging, and it is accelerated by chronic psychosocial stress, including loneliness and isolation.
 Shortened telomeres then communicate with mitochondria to trigger inflammatory responses, creating a feedback loop between social isolation, cellular aging, and inflammation.

 How Does Social Connection Protect the Brain?